-Being organized and setting up your classroom routines and expectations at the beginning of a school year is just one thing you can do to create the best learning environment for your students.
+Being organised and setting up your classroom routines and expectations at the beginning of a school year is just one thing you can do to create the best learning environment for your students.

-For those of you busily getting your classroom ready, we have saved you hours of time creating fantastic resources to begin your school year.
+For those of you in the Northern Hemisphere busily getting your classroom ready, we have saved you hours of time creating fantastic resources to begin your school year.

 While that pack is a great way to kick-start your classroom, this blog post will highlight some other great ideas and resources to help create your ideal classroom set up, and make the beginning of the school year a smooth start.

-Having your routines and classroom organized at the beginning of the school year is important.
+Having your routines and classroom organised at the beginning of the school year is important.
 Here are some fantastic Teach Starter resources that can help.

 - A vast range of bright tray labels that you can use to ensure all materials and resources are easy to find for you and the students.

-- These classroom equipment signs are a great visual aid for younger students.
+- These equipment cards are a great visual aid for younger students.
 Have these resource cards cut and laminated ready to put on the board as required.
-This takes away students’ anxiety if they have missed an instruction and also stops students having to ask you again and again what they need.
+This takes away students anxiety if they have missed an instruction and also stops a handful of students having to ask you again and again what they need.

 - Having a classroom job system helps students learn responsibility.
 Students take ownership of classroom routine jobs allowing the classroom to run smoothly and resulting in uninterrupted instruction.